Skip to main content

 feature described in issue #42.

-Read /.agents/skills/hatch3r-feature/SKILL.md for the implementation workflow.
+Read .claude/skills/hatch3r-feature/SKILL.md for the implementation workflow.

-Read /.agents/rules/hatch3r-code-standards.md for coding conventions.
+Read .claude/rules/hatch3r-code-standards.md for coding conventions.

 Focus on: src/api/ and src/services/